IBM/rhm-crunchydb-operator-install-steps/README.md

 #### Step 1.3: Create a project in web console

 - We need to create a project to be used and managed from command line.
-Click on **Create Project** and give a name as `Cockroachdb-test-project`.
+Click on **Create Project** and give a name as `Crunchydb-test-project`.

 ![rhm](doc/source/images/create-project.png)